sim0n00ps/OF-DL/README.md

 The List option will show you all of the lists you have created on OF and you can then select 1 or more lists to download the content of the users within those lists.

 The Custom option allows you to select 1 or more accounts you want to scrape media from so if you only want to get media from a select number of accounts then you can do that.
-To navigate the menu the can use the &#8593; & &#8595; arrows, to select/deselect an account press the `space` key and after you are happy with your selection(s) press `enter` to start downloading.
+To navigate the menu the can use the &#8593; & &#8595; arrows.
+You can also press keys A-Z on the keyboard whilst in the menu to easily navigate the menu and for example pressing the letter 'c' on the keyboard will highlight the first user in the list who's username starts with the letter 'c'.
+To select/deselect an account, press the `space` key and after you are happy with your selection(s) press `enter` to start downloading.

 After you have made your selection the content should start downloading.
 Content is downloaded in this order: